thtrieu/thtrieu.github.io/_posts/2022-08-13-thought-experiment-on-the-universe.md

 This is an adversarial game overwhelmingly in your favor.
 The burden of proof is on them.
 Wait.
 Maybe they are just wasting your time?

+*I need to disengage.
+But I cannot.
+We're texting.
+Alright, I will just stop replying.*

 Oh!
-Maybe they are distracting you from your normal routine while their scammers are busy working on their stuff.
+Maybe they are distracting you from your normal routine while their scammers are busy working out their stuff?

-Yes!
-Not going about your normal routine is exactly what they want.
+*Right.
+Me not going about my normal routine is exactly what they want.
 Gotcha.
-Suckers.
+Suckers*.
 Today is the first weekend. *What is my normal routine?* You're just going to binge Youtube.
 You do have plans to obsessively revise your blog post -- even though no one ever read it.

 Those are very innocuous things.
 But what else otherwise?

 Ok.
 Commit.
 You are going to do just that.
 Opened your laptop.
-Checked the youtube feed.
-No mood for binging now.
+Checked the youtube feed. *This shouldn't matter*.
 Then you opened the blog post.
 No, You'll check your bank activity first ...

 All clear.
 You locked all the accounts.

 A text message came in.

 "See?
 I am not a scammer.
-I know your card info all along (************) but did not use it."
+I know your card info (************) but did not use it."
 "If I wanted to distract you, could have just left you sleeping instead."

 *Damn it!
-They anticipated me checking bank activity?
-They proved their point even further.*
+They anticipated me checking bank activity?*

 *What am I missing?* Right.
 They know what you are doing, so you shuffled around the house and unplugged the security cams.